espdev/csaps/README.md

 The algorithm can make multivariate smoothing splines for ND-gridded data approximation.
 In this case we use coordinatewise smoothing (tensor-product of univariate splines coefficients).

 You can use `MultivariateCubicSmoothingSpline` class for multivariate smoothing.
+You also can set weights and smoothing parameters for each dimension.

+Currently the implementation does not support vectorization for multivariate data.

 ### Bivariate smoothing example